On the Unicity of the Homotopy Theory of Higher Categories: Presentations of -categories

 On the other hand, for each $X \in \cat_{(\infty,n)}$, consider the other counit map $X \to i_* i^*X$.
 For each $k$, we have natural equivalences,

 which follow from (R.3), (R.4), the identity $i_* (R_k) \cong i(R_k)$, and the fact that $i^*X$ is $T$-local.
-By Cor.~\ref{cor:CellsDetect} this implies that the counit $X \to i_* i^*X$ is an equivalence.
-Thus $i^*$ is a functor with both a left and right inverse, hence is itself an equivalence of quasicategories. \end{proof}
+By Remark \ref{rmk:CellsDetect} this implies that the counit $X \to i_* i^*X$ is an equivalence.
+Thus $i^*$ is a functor with both a left and right inverse, hence is itself an equivalence of $\infty$-categories. \end{proof}

 \begin{remark} Note that if the functor $i\colon \R \to \Upsilon_n$ is fully-faithful, then condition (R.3) is automatic.
 Note also that (R.3) and (R.4) together imply that the presheaves $i^*(C_k)$ on $\R$ are each $T$-equivalent to representables $R_k$. \end{remark}